open-edge-platform/orch-ui/README.md

 In addition, there is a common library that is shared across all apps.

-(Note: All sub-projects are React based)
+(Note: All sub-projects are React-based)

 ```mermaid
 graph TD